itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2a.md

 * class (.className)
 * id (#idName)

+Note to instructor: It might be a good idea to write these down in advance of the class (element, class and ID).

-The students may have already learned what classes and ids are, but you should ask them to explain them and what each is used for.
+Discuss with students: classes and ids are, but you should ask them to explain them and what each is used for.

 Lead them through some CSS changes on a projector and ask what they think will happen before reloading the page.
 Make some mistakes as you go to make sure the students recognize the importance of getting the syntax correct and what behavior to expect when they don't.
 You can also ask what you ought to change to make something occur ("What would you guess I should change to make the background pink?").
 Feel free to use sites like jsfiddle.net to present your examples.